hadley/adv-r/Functions.md

 ### Calling functions

 When calling a function you can specify arguments by position, by complete name, or by partial name.
-Arguments are matched first by exact name, then by prefix matching and finally by position.
+Arguments are matched first by exact name (perfect matching), then by prefix matching and finally by position.

 ```R
 f <- function(abcdef, bcde1, bcde2) {